ridiculous/vrbo-calendar-scraper/README.md

     calendar.available?(Date.today, Date.tomorrow)
     #=> true/false

-These two methods are also available as class methods.
-However `available?` will need a array of dates as a third param when using class level methods.
+These two methods are also available as class methods, however `available?` will then need an array of dates as the third parameter.

 ## Contributing